 She’s Interested and He’s Not Pursuing

-is the largest religion in the , claiming 2.2 billion of the world's 6.9 billion people, as of last year and is a big deal for most young Christians.
-However, ask any young what the dating scene is like these days.
+Christianity is the largest religion in the world, claiming 2.2 billion of the world’s 6.9 billion people, as of last year and dating is a big deal for most young Christians.
+However, ask any young woman what the Christian dating scene is like these days.

 “Christian men … ugh.”
 Grim.
 Impossible.
 Slim pickings they’ll say.